eckabeg/DenseVoxelNet3D/README.md

 The residual_block method effectively builds a building block for residual networks, enabling the creation of deeper and more effective 3D CNNs by leveraging skip connections.

+### Visualizer
+The provided script includes two functions designed to visualize point clouds from files.

+The first function, display\_folder, processes all files in a specified directory and visualizes the point clouds contained within those files in a single window.
+It begins by encoding the directory path and iterating through each file within the directory.
+For each file, it reads the raw point cloud data, reshapes it into a format suitable for visualization, and adds a randomly assigned color.
+The point clouds are collected into a list, which is then displayed using Open3D's visualization tools.

+The second function, display\_cloud, focuses on reading and displaying a single point cloud file.
+It reads the raw point cloud data from the specified file path, reshapes it, and visualizes the resulting point cloud using Open3D.

+### Input Tensor Visualizer
+The TensorFlowDataLoader class is designed to handle the loading, processing, and preparation of point cloud data for use in a TensorFlow-based 3D CNN model.
+Below is a detailed explanation of the class and its methods: